jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) made in accordance with section 291; and
   (b) without limiting the discretion as to service under section 291, served on every relevant local authority.

-### 294 Review of decision by Environment Court
+### 294 Review of decision by court
-(1) Where, after any decision has been given by the Environment Court, new and important evidence becomes available or there has been a change in circumstances that in either case might have affected the decision, the Environment Court shall have power to order a rehearing of the proceedings on such terms and conditions as it thinks reasonable.
+(1) Where, after any decision has been given by the Environment Court, new and important evidence becomes available or there has been a change in circumstances that in either case might have affected the decision, the court shall have power to order a rehearing of the proceedings on such terms and conditions as it thinks reasonable.
-(2) Any party may apply to the Environment Court on any of those grounds for a rehearing of the proceedings; and in any such case the Environment Court, after notice to the other parties concerned and after hearing such evidence as it thinks fit, shall determine whether and (if so) on what conditions the proceedings shall be reheard.
+(2) Any party may apply to the court on any of those grounds for a rehearing of the proceedings; and in any such case the court, after notice to the other parties concerned and after hearing such evidence as it thinks fit, shall determine whether and (if so) on what conditions the proceedings shall be reheard.
-(3) The decision of the Environment Court on any such proceedings shall have the same effect as a decision of the Environment Court on the original proceedings.
+(3) The decision of the court on any such proceedings shall have the same effect as a decision of the court on the original proceedings.

 **Decisions of Environment Court**